cupid-wtf/src/README.md

-# src
-Sanitized OSS snapshots of the cupid.wtf frontends and backends
+This repository contains sanitized open source snapshots of the cupid.wtf frontends and backends, published for transparency, learning, and reference.